 First up we’ve got Birmingham.
 This city has catapulted right to the top of our 2023 property hotspot list.
-And for good reason too.
+And for good reason, too.
 One of the biggest advantages Birmingham holds is its affordability.
-House prices here are so much more accessible than across the wider UK – according to Zoopla you can snag a terraced property for £212,919, and flats are going for an average of £144,250**.
-The city has started attracting and retaining skilled workers that have the income to spend in this rapidly growing city and it’s definitely one for investors to keep a keen eye on.
+House prices here tend to be more accessible than across the wider UK – according to Rightmove you can snag a terraced property for £213,263, and flats are going for an average of £154,904*.
+The city has started attracting and retaining skilled workers that have the income to spend in this rapidly growing city, and it’s definitely one for investors to keep a keen eye on.

 Leeds.
 Another northern powerhouse.
 This city has already been recognised by investors as a playground of opportunity.
-Terraced houses here go for an average of £198,689 and flats for £153,896.
+Terraced houses here go for an average of £191,176 and flats for £160,717**.
 It’s a university city with a buzzy atmosphere and fantastic job opportunities.
-In addition, there are billions of additional pounds being injected into the city – including investment in a HS2 station.
-According to Seven Capital, 73% of the households*** in Leeds are currently renting, which means plenty of opportunity for buy-to-let investors.
-Certainly a city to add to your list if you’re in property for the long game.
+In addition, there are billions of additional pounds being injected into the city – including investment in a HS2 station for high-speed trains to London.
+With an average rental yield from 2.6% to 9.2% across all Leeds postcodes, there’s plenty of opportunity for buy-to-let investors^.
+It certainly is a city to add to your list if you’re in property for the long game.

-While Glasgow has often been overshadowed by Edinburgh, Scotland’s second city is starting to emerge.
-Sale prices and rents are expected to rise over the next few years and compared to the rest of the UK prices are still fairly low.
+While Glasgow has often been overshadowed by Edinburgh, Scotland’s second city is a true hotspot for investment.
+With four different Universities and a growing population of young professionals, sale prices and rents are expected to rise over the next few years.
 It has been on our city-to-watch list for a few years now, and we believe the explosive capital growth phase here is still yet to come.

-Liverpool is a safe bet for those of you looking for the best place to invest in property 2023.
-Some of the rental yields here are insane!
-Some of Liverpool’s neighbourhoods offer fantastic bang for your buck.
-The average cost of a terraced property here is £148,590, whilst flats will set you back a very reasonable £146,087.
+Liverpool is a safe bet for those of you looking for the best place to invest in property 2023, especially for those looking for good rental yields.
+The average cost of a terraced property here is £157,049, whilst flats will set you back a very reasonable £143,583.
 If you think about where Manchester is now, we believe there’s still plenty of growth to come from Liverpool.
 Watch this space.

-Firstly, don’t take our words as hard facts.
+Finally, don’t take our words as hard facts.
 These are the places where we’d put our money in 2023 based on research and our local knowledge.
-It’s worth remembering that these might not be the perfect places for you to invest – especially if you’re a newbie to buy-to-let or live far from these locations.
-If you’re serious about your landlord journey or you have your eye on a property, you’ll want to know what you could potentially rent it out for.
+However, it’s worth remembering that these might not be the perfect places for you to invest – especially if you’re new to buy-to-let or live far from these locations.
+If you’re serious about your landlord journey, or you have your eye on a property, you’ll want to know what you could potentially rent it out for.
 That starts with a quick and easy valuation…